Apply for financial aid

 If your FAFSA is selected for verification, the Financial Aid Department will notify you via e-mail and list documents needed on FA Pony Tracks.
 To prevent any delays in processing your financial aid, please send all requested documents promptly.
 Financial aid awards are subject to change upon review.
 Student will be notified of any changes via their SMU e-mail address.

-Any outstanding items will be listed on the student's to do list in the student's Student Center and on Pony Tracks in Access.SMU
+Any outstanding items will be listed on the student's to do list in the student's Student Center and on Pony Tracks in my.SMU

 Estimate your costs for a year at SMU with our Net Price Calculator